What is the Lifesaving Development Camp?

-The Lifesaving Development Camp (or commonly known as 'Dev Camp') is a live-in program to develop and enhance the knowledge and skills of young people to the next level.
+The Lifesaving Development Camp (or commonly known as 'Dev Camp') is a live-in program run during January to develop and enhance the knowledge and skills of young people to the next level.

-For 2026, Dev Camp will remain true to the core purpose of developing candidates aged 16-21 years into 'rescue ready' lifesavers and forming lifetime bonds that are typical of the lifesaving movement.
-Located in Ulverstone, this 4-day live-in program for current Bronze Medallion holders to experience detailed scenario-based training.
+For 2026, Dev Camp remained true to the core purpose of developing 21 candidates aged 16-21 years into 'rescue ready' lifesavers and forming lifetime bonds that are typical of the lifesaving movement.
+Located in Ulverstone, this 4-day live-in program was for current Bronze Medallion holders to experience detailed scenario-based training.

 Since 2014, the camp has developed to suit the needs of our state and members and what has evolved is a program that prepares Tasmania's youth to take on more responsibility in their patrol teams, their own clubs and the wider community.
 This is achieved by providing the young people who attend the Lifesaving Development Camp with a higher level of award training, and exposure to exciting, fast-paced simulated lifesaving scenarios.
 Camp attendees will use the standard patrolling equipment to manage ‘No Notice’ scenarios that become more complex as their skills develop.
 This style of delivery uses expert feedback to cement skills and knowledge in a relevant and practical medium.